achafi/Car_Price_Prediction/README.md

 2) Numpy and Pandas for data cleaning
 3) Matplotlib for data visualization
 4) Sklearn for model building
-5) Jupyter notebook, visual studio code and pycharm as IDE
+5) Jupyter notebook, visual studio code as IDE
 6) Python flask for http server
 7) HTML/CSS/Javascript for UI